-Jennifer Chan, CMT/LMP, born in New York, is a nationally certified (NCBTMB) and licensed massage therapist/practitioner in VA and WA.
-She is a member of the American Massage Therapy Association (AMTA), and has 8 years of experience in providing relaxing and medical/sports massage.
+Jennifer Chan, CMT/LMT, born in New York, is a board certified (BCTMB) and licensed massage therapist in VA and WA.
+She is a member of the American Massage Therapy Association (AMTA), and has almost 12 years of experience in providing relaxing and medical/sports massage.
 Being first generation born in the states, she was introduced to massage at an early age by her Chinese parents (Massage is a “norm” not a luxury in life in the Eastern world).

 After being in a very bad car accident at the age of 15, it